 \section{Conclusions}

-The main results of this study can be summarized as follows: \begin{itemize} \item AFGL 4106 is binary system composed of a Post Red Supergiant and a Red Supergiant with a separation of 0.272 $\pm$ 0.017 arcsec and temperature T$_1$ = \Tufit $\pm$ \Tufite K and T$_2$ = \Tdfit $\pm$ \Tdfite K. \item The primary star appears slightly brighter than its companion, with a bolometric luminosity ratio of L$_1$/L$_2$ = 2.09, primarily attributed to its temperature being approximately 2 times higher. \item Both stars have high bolometric luminosities with L$_1$ = (7.9 $\pm$ 0.18) $(\frac{\mathrm{d}}{3.19 \text{ kpc}})^2$ $\times 10^4$ L$_\odot$ and L$_2$ = (3.8 $\pm$ 0.11) $(\frac{\mathrm{d}}{3.19 \text{ kpc}})^2$ $\times 10^4$ L$_\odot$ with d in kpc. \item The Radii R$_1$ = (209 $\pm$ 12)$(\frac{\mathrm{d}}{3.19 \text{ kpc}})$ R$_\odot$ and R$_2$ = (567 $\pm$ 99)$(\frac{\mathrm{d}}{3.19 \text{ kpc}})$ R$_\odot$ reveal that the stars are in two close but different stage of evolution, the primary in a post-RSG phase and the companion in a RSG phase. \item Stellar evolution model gives an estimation of 15 \Msol for the primary and 9 \Msol for the secondary. \item The proximity to the open cluster Westerlund 2, and the relative movement of both system, suggest that the star could be originated from the cluster.
-This give an upper bound on the age of the stars $\lesssim$ 2-3 Myr. \item The binary is surrounded by a shell of $\sim$80 R$_2$. \item The complex morphology of the nebula reveals a non isotropic and non continuous matter ejection from the system, as well as a strong interaction with the ISM. \end{itemize}
+The main results of this study can be summarised as follows: \begin{itemize} \item AFGL 4106 is a binary system composed of a post-RSG and an RSG with a separation of 0.272 $\pm$ 0.017 arcsec and temperatures T$_1$ = \Tufit $\pm$ \Tufite K and T$_2$ = \Tdfit $\pm$ \Tdfite K. \item The primary star appears slightly brighter than its companion, with a bolometric-luminosity ratio of L$_1$/L$_2$ = 2.09, primarily attributed to its temperature being approximately two times higher. \item Both stars have high bolometric luminosities, with L$_1$ = (7.9 $\pm$ 0.18) $(\frac{\mathrm{d}}{3.19 \text{ kpc}})^2$ $\times 10^4$ L$_\odot$ and L$_2$ = (3.8 $\pm$ 0.11) $(\frac{\mathrm{d}}{3.19 \text{ kpc}})^2$ $\times 10^4$ L$_\odot$ with d in kpc. \item The radii R$_1$ = (209 $\pm$ 12)$(\frac{\mathrm{d}}{3.19 \text{ kpc}})$ R$_\odot$ and R$_2$ = (567 $\pm$ 99)$(\frac{\mathrm{d}}{3.19 \text{ kpc}})$ R$_\odot$ reveal that the stars are in two close, but different, stages of evolution: the primary in a post-RSG phase and the companion in a RSG phase. \item The stellar evolution model gives an estimation of 15 \Msol for the primary and 9 \Msol for the secondary. \item The proximity to the open cluster Westerlund 2 and the relative movement of both systems suggest that the star could have originated from the cluster.
+This gives an upper bound on the age of the stars $\lesssim$ 2-3 Myr. \item The binary is surrounded by a shell of $\sim$80 R$_2$. \item The complex morphology of the nebula reveals a non-isotropic and non-continuous matter ejection from the system, as well as a strong interaction with the ISM. \end{itemize}

 This study of AFGL 4106 will enable us to constrain the dust and evolutionary models in this type of system, to better understand the formation and evolution of such nebulae.
-Further calculation and hydrodynamic model, combined with observation of the dynamics of the nebula, will help us to study the physics of such systems and the final step of star evolution.
+Further calculation and hydrodynamic models, combined with observations of the dynamics of the nebula, will help us to study the physics of such systems and the final step of star evolution.